bramstein/hypher/README.md

       patterns: {}
     }

-Note that language objects are identical to the format used by Hyphenator.js.
+Note that language objects are identical to the format used by [Hyphenator.js](http://code.google.com/p/hyphenator/).
 The only difference is how they are used.
 Hypher requires you  to manually pass a language object, whereas Hyphenator.js automatically "registers" a language object.
 Language objects can be found in the [Hyphenator.js source repository](http://code.google.com/p/hyphenator/source/browse/trunk#trunk%2Fpatterns).

 The options object may be empty or contain:

     {
       // The minimum length of a word to be considered for hyphenation.
 (Optional, defaults to 4)
       minLength: <number>,

-      // An array of compound separators (Optional, defaults to: hyphen, hyphen-minus, and en-dash)
-      compoundSeparators: Array.<string>,

       // The any character used in the pattern file (Optional, defaults to "_".
 Note that Hyphenator.js
       // uses "_", but many other pattern files use ".".)